Darxo/Hardened/README.md

 - **Through the Gaps** is now always active but.
 It now lowers your armor penetration by 10% (down from increasing it by 10%)
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit
+- **Underdog** is rewritten.
+It now grants +5 Melee Defense for every character surrounding you, except the first one.
+Compared to the vanilla implementation this defense is now affected by defense multiplier and by the softcap for defense
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time
 - **Vigorous Assault** discount is no longer removed when switching items
 - **Weapon Master** no longer works with hybrid weapons.
 When you learn **Weapon Master** you now gain a new random weapon perk group